-In the framework of EUMETSAT's Satellite Application Facility on Ozone and Atmospheric Chemistry Monitoring (O3M-SAF), nitrogen dioxide (NO2) total column and tropospheric column data products, as well as associated cloud parameters, are generated at DLR from MetOp-A and B GOME-2 measurements using the UPAS level-1-to-2 GDP 4.8 DOAS retrieval processor (see [ATBD] and [PUM]).
+In the framework of EUMETSAT's Satellite Application Facility on Atmospheric Composition Monitoring (AC SAF, formerly known as O3M SAF)), nitrogen dioxide (NO2) total column and tropospheric column data products, as well as associated cloud parameters, are generated at DLR from MetOp-A and B GOME-2 measurements using the UPAS level-1-to-2 GDP 4.8 DOAS retrieval processor (see [ATBD_L2] and [PUM]).
 BIRA-IASB, DLR and RMI ensure detailed quality assessment of algorithm upgrades and continuous monitoring of GOME-2 NO2 data quality with a recurring geophysical validation using correlative measurements from the NDACC and others MAXDOAS and DirectSun ground-based network and from other satellites, modelling support, and independent retrievals.

-This report present verification and validation results of MetOp-A and -B reprocessed, off-line and NRT GOME-2 NO2 total and tropospheric data by comparisons of GDP 4.8 data to previous GDP 4.7 results and to availables ground-based correlative data.
+This report present verification and validation results of MetOp-A and -B reprocessed, off-line and NRT GOME-2 NO2 total and tropospheric data by comparisons of GDP 4.8 data to previous GDP 4.7 results and to availables ground-based correlative data, as assessed before the GDP 4.8 release in 2016.
 These include (1) the verification of the consistency to GDP 4.7 GOME-2 NO2 column retrievals, (2) the evaluation of the stratospheric contribution to the NO2 total column against ground-based observations provided by near-real-time DOAS UV-Visible spectrometers of the NDACC network, (3) comparisons of tropospheric NO2 column data against ground-based MAX-DOAS measurements at around 20 stations worldwide, and (4) comparisons of total NO2 columns against Directsun instruments from the Pandora network.